s4isystems/kibana-id-formatter/README.md

-# S4i-NG II Field Formatter
+# S4i-NG ID Field Formatter

 This is a plugin for Kibana 6.5.3, intended to be used in conjunction with S4i's S4i-NG product.